 If you are feeling nervous, you can write a few notes and questions before you make your phonecall.
 Here are a few phrases you might need during the phonecall:

 Sorry, I didn’t catch that.

 Sorry about my English.
 Could you speak more slowly please?

 I’ll have a think and get back to you.

 Remember, some of these places will often deal with non-native speakers so they will be patient with you but others may not.
 Don’t be offended or worried about your English – you will never meet the person on the other end of the phone 🙂 Remember to be polite and thank them for their time, as is the British way!!

-It will feel difficult the first time but keep practising, you will improve!
+It will feel difficult the first time but if you continue to practise speaking English on the phone, you will improve.
+That’s a promise!

 If you try any of these ideas, please let me know how it went in the comments below! 🙂